12 Everyday Things Men Find Totally Romantic — And Wish Women Would Do More

 You’re also telling him that you want some special quality time together, which will also give you both something to look forward to.

-You’re also sending a message you want get to know him more deeply and that the coast is clear for him to open up more and he is safe being vulnerable around you.
+You’re also sending a message you want to get to know him more deeply and that the coast is clear for him to open up more, and he is safe being vulnerable around you.

-7. Show that you understand him through empathy.
+10. Showing that you understand him through empathy

-Take the time to understand his experience so he feels understood.
+A study in the Applied Psychophysiology and Biofeedback Journal supports taking the time to understand his experience so he feels understood.
 That’s always a turn-on.
-Understanding is a bridge that connects the two of you in a deeper way, and it really helps make a man feel loved.
+Understanding is a bridge that connects the two of you more deeply, and it helps make a man feel loved.

-A prevailing stereotype is that men are always busy “doing,” being distracted, feeling pressured, looking at the time, and are locked into a routine that they will rarely deviate from.
+A prevailing stereotype is that men are always busy “doing,” being distracted, feeling pressured, looking at the time, and being locked into a routine that they will rarely deviate from.

 While this may be true, it doesn’t mean that’s how they want to be.
 Surprising them is reminding them that it’s possible and OK to be spontaneous.